 Laws and Regulations

-EU Ecodesign for Sustainable Products Regulation Proposal (ESPR)
+EU Ecodesign for Sustainable Products Regulation (ESPR)

 23 June 2022

-What is the ESPR?
+What is ESPR?

 IMAGE: HOW THE SUSTAINABLE TEXTILE STRATEGY FITS INTO THE DIFFERENT EU PLANS AND STRATEGIES.
 LEARN MORE ABOUT IT IN THE TRACEABILITY PLAYBOOK.
 Download the cheatsheet to the Sustainable Textile Strategy.

-What are the critical dates to remember?
+What are the delegated acts?

 Requirements

-The requirements are divided in 4 sections:
+The requirements under the ESPR are divided into 4 main sections:

-1. Ecodesign Framework
+1. Ecodesign Requirements

 2. Digital Product Passport & Labels